pristinesource/elastic-db-tools/Documentation/ReproducingAndFixingTheSchemaInfoBug.md

 ```
 > .\GetSplitMergeHistory.ps1 -SplitMergeStatusDbConnectionString "Server=my-server.database.windows.net;Database=MySplitMergeStatusDb;User=myuser;Password=mypassword"

 CreateTime           : 11/5/2015 1:07:23 AM
 OperationType        : Split
 State                : Completed
 MovedLowKey          : 100
 MovedHighKey         : 200
 KeyType              : Int32
 SrcServer            : .
 SrcDb                : ShardDb1
 TargetServer         : .
 TargetDb             : ShardDb2
+ShardedTablesMoved   :
-TablesMoved   :
+ReferenceTablesMoved :
 ```

-This detailed history report shows me in the **TablesMoved** field that **no tables were moved**.
+This detailed history report shows me in the **ShardedTablesMoved** field that **no tables were moved**.
 This is the bug.
 The SchemaInfo stored in the Shard Map Manager database has the incorrect format, so the Split-Merge service does not successfully decode the SchemaInfo and therefore does not move any tables.

 # Fixing the Shard Map